 The Enter-CcUpdate cmdlet prepares the Skype for Business Cloud Connector Edition host server for the update process by putting it in maintenance mode.
-The appliance is "drained"—that is, all existing calls will complete, but new calls are rejected.
+The appliance immediately stops all services, ending any ongoing calls and rejecting any new calls.

 The following example prepares the appliance for the update process by entering maintenance mode: